elastic/elasticsearch/docs/internal/DistributedArchitectureGuide.md

 The Autoscaling API in ES (Elasticsearch) uses cluster and node level statistics to provide a recommendation for a cluster size to support the current cluster data and active workloads.
 ES Autoscaling is paired with an ES Cloud service that periodically polls the ES elected master node for suggested cluster changes.
-The cloud service will add more servers/nodes, or increase the resources of existing nodes.
+The cloud service will add more resources to the cluster based on Elasticsearch's recommendation.
 Elasticsearch by itself cannot automatically scale.

 Autoscaling recommendations are tailored for the user [based on user defined policies][], composed of data roles (hot, frozen, etc) and [deciders][].
 There's a public [webinar on autoscaling][], as well as the public [Autoscaling APIs] docs.

-Autoscaling's current implementation is based on storage capacity.
+Autoscaling's current implementation is based primary on storage requirements, as well as memory capacity for ML and frozen tier.
 It does not yet support scaling related to search load.
 Paired with ES Cloud, autoscaling only scales upward, not downward, except for ML nodes that do get scaled up _and_ down.

 [based on user defined policies]: https://www.elastic.co/guide/en/elasticsearch/reference/current/xpack-autoscaling.html
 [deciders]: https://www.elastic.co/guide/en/elasticsearch/reference/current/autoscaling-deciders.html